Reorganisation and devolution in East Sussex

 A new mayor for the whole of Sussex will be elected in May 2028.

-The mayor and representatives each from East Sussex County Council, West Sussex County Council and Brighton & Hove City Council would form a mayoral combined county authority for Sussex.
+The mayor will join representatives from East Sussex County Council, West Sussex County Council and Brighton & Hove City Council in the combined authority.

-The new combined authority will have powers for strategic issues including transport, housing, skills and employment, economy, environment and climate change, health and public safety.
+The authority will have powers for strategic issues including transport, housing, skills and employment, economy, environment and climate change, health and public safety.

-The combined authority will work with local councils in East Sussex, West Sussex and Brighton & Hove, which would continue to operate most day-to-day services.
+It will work with local councils in East Sussex, West Sussex and Brighton & Hove, which will continue to operate most day-to-day services.

 Support for devolution